 The Lankavatara was virtually unknown in the West until D.T.
 Suzuki’s Studies in the Lankavatara Sutra was published in 1929.
 Suzuki’s subsequent translation and publication of The Lankavatara Sutra in 1932 earned him the respect and gratitude of scholars and Buddhists worldwide.
 Professor Suzuki felt that an editing of the Lankavatara, for the sake of easier reading, would make the sutra more widely accessible.
 He encouraged the editor Dwight Goddard to take on the challenge, and the publication of the ‘epitomised’ version appeared in print also in 1932, under the title, Self-Realization of Noble Wisdom: The Lankavatara Sutra.

-inmost state of consciousness realised by them, which does not depend on any system of doctrine.”
+“The Lankavatara Sutra, which is praised by the Buddhas of the past, reveals the inmost state of consciousness realised by them, which does not depend on any system of doctrine.”

-[The following are extracts from Chapters 1 and 2]
+(Extracts from Chapters 1 and 2)

 * * *